TatyCoder/My-Grocery-List-Frontend/grocery-list/README.md

 # Problems encountered
 As soon as I tried to connect the frontend with the backend of this project I encountered a CORS error which I solved by creating a proxy.
 Solution found here: https://angular.io/guide/build#proxying-to-a-backend-server

-I created modals to display certain information but it was difficult to make them work as intented.
+I created pop-up bootstrap modals to display certain information but it was difficult to make them work as intended.
 I solved this problem by following the guidance found here: https://stackoverflow.com/questions/62827002/bootstrap-v5-manually-call-a-modal-mymodal-show-not-working-vanilla-javascrip